toohoo/thofaq/README.md

 -- was uploaded on GitHub at 08.03.2016 by thomas@th-o.de
 -- This should really be a very small FAQ app for someone who wants to save some ideas.
-The app is runable on any Webserver including a local installation on XAMPP on Wondows or similar.
+The app is runable on any Webserver including a local installation on XAMPP on Windows or similar.
 The development is not going continiously as might be expected.
 The application includes an over all search as well as tag-list and tag-cloud.
 In the difference